nopnop2002/esp-idf-DFPlayerMini/README.md

 __Note for MP3-TF-16P__
 Many suppliers sell MP3-TF-16P as DFPlayerMini.
-But it is a completely different product and is not compatible.
+However, since they are completely different products, they are not fully compatible.
-This repository does not support MP3-TF-16P.
+This repository supports MP3-TF-16P, but I'm not sure if all features work.
 The two on the top are MP3-TF-16P.

 ![MP3-TF-16P-1](https://github.com/nopnop2002/esp-idf-DFPlayerMini/assets/6020549/64b354cb-13f2-4d48-8845-12da14f7a587)